ankane/heroku2dokku/README.md

 ## Installation

-*You should already have Dokku set up on a server*
+*You should already have Dokku set up on a server - see [this guide](https://github.com/ankane/shorts/blob/master/Dokku-Digital-Ocean.md) for instructions for DigitalOcean*

 Install the official Dokku client